fatih/vim-go/README.md

 	:Fmt

-Build and run your current main package, useful for experimentation:
+Build and run your current main package.
+By default all main files in your current directory are used.
+Use `:Gorun %` to use only for your current file.

 	:Gorun
+	:Gorun <expand>

 Go to a declaration under your cursor or identifier